johanley/special-relativity-core/README.md

 **The idea of the wave vector** k<sup>i</sup> = (&omega;/c)*(1, **n**) **can be applied to any plane wave, of any speed, having a single frequency.**
 It's not defined only for light waves in a vacuum.
 It can be applied, for example, to a sound wave with a single frequency.
-The only change needed is to replace *c* with the speed of the given wave (it phase velocity).
+The only change needed is to replace *c* with the speed of the given wave (phase velocity).